ikithomas/c-ping/README.md

 - ex7: Data type
 - ex8: if, else, for
 - ex9: while
-- ex10: List of strings
+- ex10: List of strings, switch

 # Instruction